3 Ways Mobile Forms Drastically Reduce Conference Calls

 By Shannon Corgan, Director of Marketing

 Most field supervisors fill out daily progress reports to keep all the project stakeholders on the same page.
 It’s usually a handwritten or typed up report with project status updates to address so everyone knows the current status of the project.
-Typically, this text-only written report is followed up with multiple phone calls and conference calls to get everyone on the same page to make sure everyone understands the current project status.
-Then there are even more conference calls to address any issues once everyone knows where the project stands.
-Have you ever thought about how embedding photos, sketches, and videos into your forms could improve this process?
+Typically, this text-only report requires multiple follow-up phone calls and conference calls to make sure everyone understands the current project status.
+Have you thought about embedding photos, sketches, and videos into your forms to improve this process?
 A picture is worth a thousand words, but it’s even better if you can visually communicate something faster and better in fewer words, right?

 Here are some facts about visual communication:

-- Visuals are processed 60,000 times faster than text
+- Visual imagery is processed 60,000 times faster than text

 - 65% of people are visual learners